 12. The Conciergerie

 The Conciergerie (La Conciergerie) was the first royal palace in Paris and is now a UNESCO World Heritage Site.
-Built in the 6th century on Île de la Cité, this is one of the oldest remaining buildings in the capital city and houses Paris’ first public clock.
+Built in the 6th-century on Île de la Cité, this is one of the oldest remaining buildings in the capital city.
+It also houses Paris’ first public clock.

 In the 14th-century, the Conciergerie’s royal residents moved to the Louvre and the empty castle was transformed into the Palace of Justice.
 During the French Revolution, nobodies and notables such as Marie-Antoinette were tried, imprisoned and awaited the guillotine at the Conciergerie.
 The building takes its name from “Concierge”, a position once appointed by the king to oversee law and order.

 Tickets are best booked in advance due to the security detail around the Conciergerie.
 Adult admission is €11.50 and the Paris Museum Pass is accepted.

 Located in the Latin Quarter, the Neoclassical-style Panthéon was originally constructed as a church.
 It was intended to house the relics of Saint Genevieve.
 However, during the French Revolution it became a secular monument and mausoleum instead.
 The building’s interior is decorated with murals and mosaics that depict pivotal moments in French history.

 Today, its crypt is the final resting place of notable French citizens including philosophers, writers, scientists and politicians.
 Not to mention the architect of the building itself, Jacques-Germain Soufflot.
 You might recognize some of these famous names: Voltaire, Émile Zola, Pierre and Marie Curie, Andre Malraux, Jean Monnet and Victor Hugo.